hfndb/cookware-headless-ice/docs/sponsoring.md

 As you can see, the directory name file-system will result in copying all files in that directory to the generic repository.

+If you run `cookware-headless-ice` with the option --sponsor or -s, whatever generic files that are also needed will be added to sponsor.json.
+And, npm packges which need to be installed or upgraded will be reported to you automatically.

 ## Procedure

 Internal procedure in steps: